-Measurable Goals: In permit year 2016 - 2017, Town staff will research similar ordinances in Virginia, identify properties that border waterways in the Town, and develop possible stream buffer criteria for new development.
-In permit year 2017 - 2018, public input will be sought and discussions with the Town Council will be held to obtain direction.
-If the Council provides general concurrence, staff will work towards submitting an ordinance to the Council for its consideration near the end of permit year 2017 - 2018.
+Measurable Goals: In permit year 2016 - 2017, Town staff began to research similar ordinances in Virginia, identify properties that border waterways in the Town, and develop possible stream buffer criteria for new development.
+County staff completed draft stream buffer requirements, proposed as a revision to the County Erosion and Sediment Control Ordinance.
+A work session with the BOS to discuss this possible ordinance is scheduled for November 6, 2019.
+This ordinance would be applicable in the Town of Vinton.